jpkhawam/Data-Structures-Final-Project/README.md

 >Write a C++ program to solve this problem, given a random input from a text file as shown in the sample input, including requests, then give the output as shown in the sample output.
 Give the complexity of your program.

+## Problem 5: Sorting

+1) We have an array with n elements containing 0, 1 and 2.
+Write a C++ program that sorts the array in linear complexity.
+2) You are given the ages of n persons in a country, where ages are integers in the interval [1,26].
+Write a C++ program to sort the ages with a best possible complexity.
+What is your complexity?
+3) Consider you have a list of n string of characters, for example: cab, bcd, axz, xwy, mpo, dcv.

+    a) Consider that the length of all strings are same and equal to m.
+In this example, the length of each string is 3.
+Write a C++ program that modifies the mergesort or quicksort to sort this list.
+What is its complexity?

+    b) Can you find a sorting method to sort an array of strings (with length m each) with better complexity?
+If yes, write a C++ program to implement it.
+What is its complexity?

+## Problem 6: Heap

+Consider a minimum priority queue PQ implemented using binary min‐heap tree.
+This PQ is used for a printer to print tasks (documents).
+A printer receives many tasks to be printed.
+Each task has a priority, an ID and a duration (number of unit time needed to be printed).
+Consider you receive n tasks into the printer.
+Tasks with low value of priority are printed before tasks with high value of priority.
+You wish to calculate the necessary time for your task, having a given ID, to be totally printed.

+> Write a C++ program to implement the solution with n random tasks as input.
+What is the complexity of your program?
+Draw the binary min‐heap for the example below, and redraw it when you remove the first task.

+*Example, you receive n = 6 tasks with a form (priority, ID, duration): (2,100,3), (5,40,4), (1,20,2), (4,30,5),
+(5,200,4), (3,50,4).
+Your ID is: 30.
+The necessary time to print your task is: 14.*

+## (Optional) Problem 7: Hashing

+We aim to store in a hashing table a list of words, it means a small dictionary, and verify if a given text or paragraph has all its words written well according to this small dictionary.
+Your program takes as input a text file containing the list of words to add to the hashing table, and in the output you should display the words that does not correspond exactly to the words in the dictionary.
+> Write a C++ program that implements a hashing table and solve the problem.
+What is the complexity of your program?